jfvelezserrano/HistoricalDocumentRecognition/datasets.md

 ## Signature dataset

-- Handwritten signatures from Fundación-Osborne archive
+- Handwritten signatures from Fundación-Osborne Archive
 - 19th century
 - Digitized at 400 DPI in color
 - 115 signature images in PNG format